 child abduction, otherwise known as child snatching has been a growing issue in australia.

 In an instant where a mother who is under a supervised visitation suddenly takes the child away without the intent of returning the child, the court may warrant an arrest for the mother charging her with parental child abduction.
-In relation to the right of the father to have equal access to his child, the court also considers the principle of the best interest of the child.
-Since child kidnapping instills horrible and very traumatic experience to the child, the court renders child kidnapping as a criminal offense which carries with it a penalty that may last up to 12 years of imprisonment.
+About the right of the father to have equal access to his child, the court also considers the principle of the best interest of the child.
+Since child kidnapping instils horrible and very traumatic experience for the child, the court renders child kidnapping as a criminal offence which carries with it a penalty that may last up to 12 years of imprisonment.

-Under the Family Law Act, a person who snatches the child in behalf or at the request of the mother may be also charged with a three-year imprisonment.
+Under the Family Law Act, a person who snatches the child on behalf or at the request of the mother may also be charged with three-year imprisonment.
 The same penalty will also apply if the parental child abduction takes place while the trial for child custody or separation is still ongoing.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.